pkp/learning-ojs/en/production.md

 You also have the option to add page numbers, permission, and licensing information.

 Hitting **Save** will publish the submission to the selected issue.
 If the issue is already published, the submission will be immediately available to readers.

+Congratulations!
+You have now come to the end of the editorial workflow.